Skip to main content

 2. Ongoing Stress

 Feeling anxious, irritable, or mentally overwhelmed can be physical as well as emotional.
-These are common stress symptoms massage helps ease.
+These are common stress symptoms that massage helps ease.
 This can lead to an overstimulated nervous system, which may keep your body in a constant state of alertness.

 Massages that help-